 I said, "We should bring him in, too."

 And you know what has happened since then.
-Many movies including one called Titanic.
+An Oscar and many movies including one called Titanic.

 It's been fun to watch.